esphome/esphome-docs/components/web_server.rst

 - **port** (*Optional*, int): The port the web server should open its socket on.
 - **css_url** (*Optional*, url): The URL that should be used for the CSS stylesheet.
 Defaults to https://esphome.io/_static/webserver-v1.min.css (updates will go to ``v2``, ``v3``, etc).
+- **css_include** (*Optional*, local file): Path to local file to be included in web server index page.
+  Useful when building device without internet access, where you want to use built-in AP and webserver.
+  When this option is set, **css_url** is ignored.
 - **js_url** (*Optional*, url): The URL that should be used for the JS script.
 Defaults to https://esphome.io/_static/webserver-v1.min.js.
+- **js_include** (*Optional*, local file): Path to local file to be included in web server index page.
+  Useful when building device without internet access, where you want to use built-in AP and webserver.
+  When this option is set, **js_url** is ignored.
 - **auth** (*Optional*): Enables basic authentication with username and password.

   - **username** (**Required**, string): The username to use for authentication.